 IKK: Inhibitor of Kappa light polypeptide gene enhancer in B-cells, signaling molecules

-IMD: another major pathway in Drosophila that regulates the expression of antimicrobial peptides.
-The imd pathway is induced primarily by Gram-negative bacteria, while the TOLL pathway is induced by Gram-postive bacteria and fungi.
+Imd: another major pathway in Drosophila that regulates the expression of antimicrobial peptides.
+The imd pathway is induced primarily by Gram-negative bacteria, while the Toll pathway is induced by Gram-positive bacteria and fungi.
 Disruption of toll caused clear fungal infection of the insect.

 IND: Investigational New Drug (FDA)